Welcome to today's edition of the Rush 24-7 podcast.

 We have made a mess of it.

-We've never had a plan, and last night the president was eloquent, and I appreciate his compassion.
+And last night, the president was eloquent, and I appreciate his compassion.

-And good lord, we all feel it deeply in our hearts and souls.
+And good Lord, we all feel it deeply in our hearts and souls.

 But where's the plan for success?